gnzsnz/gonzalosaenz.com/content/Guacamole.md

     -d -p 8180:8080 guacamole/guacamole
 ```

 At this point you will have a working Guacamole set of containers that are able to authenticate to a PostgreSQL database.
-You can login to Guacamole with your web browser to your server url, for example http://localhost:8180 (note that I exposed port 8180, as 8080 is already taken in my server).
-The defaul user is guacadmin with password guacadmin.
+You can login to Guacamole with your web browser to your server URL, for example http://localhost:8180 (note that I exposed port 8180, as 8080 is already taken in my server).
+The default user is guacadmin with password guacadmin.
 You should log in and change your password immediately.

 In case you need to troubleshoot your guacamole container, you can
 ```sh